Best of Gaudí: Barcelona Architecture Walking Tour

 - Discover the secrets hidden in the facades of the monumental Sagrada Família.

-- Stroll the Passeig de Gracia, known for its beautiful modernist buildings.
+- Stroll the Passeig de Gracia, known for its stunning modernist buildings.

 - Learn how Gaudi used his art to achieve extraordinary lighting and acoustics effects.